How was the Great Barrier Reef formed?

 How can you see it?

-Simply hop on a boat and cruise out to the deep sea!
-Either swim, snorkel, or scuba dive underwater, discovering the brilliant colours and unique wildlife within.
-This eye-opening experience is a must-do activity while down under.
+No matter which option you pick to see the reef, you’ll still discover the brilliant colours and unique wildlife within.
+This eye-opening experience is a must-do activity while in Australia!

 Related article: What is the best time to visit the Great Barrier Reef?